openresty/lua-nginx-module/README.markdown

 Just as any other rewrite phase handlers, [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) also runs in subrequests.

 Note that calling `ngx.exit(ngx.OK)` just returning from the current [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) handler, and the nginx request processing control flow will still continue to the content handler.
 To terminate the current request from within the current [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) handler, calling [ngx.exit](http://wiki.nginx.org/HttpLuaModule#ngx.exit) with status >= 200 (`ngx.HTTP_OK`) and status < 300 (`ngx.HTTP_SPECIAL_RESPONSE`) for successful quits and `ngx.exit(ngx.HTTP_INTERNAL_SERVER_ERROR)` (or its friends) for failures.

+If one uses [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule)'s [rewrite](http://wiki.nginx.org/HttpRewriteModule#rewrite) directive to change the URI and initiate location re-lookups (kinda like internal redirections), then [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will be skipped altogether in the current location.
+For example,

+    location /foo {
+        rewrite ^ /bar;
+        rewrite_by_lua 'ngx.exit(503)';
+    }
+    location /bar {
+        ...
+    }

+Here the Lua code `ngx.exit(503)` will never run while all the Lua code (except access phase handlers) in the `/bar` location will not be affected anyway.
+Similarly, `rewrite ^ /bar last` will also initiate a location re-lookup.
+If you use the `break` modifier for the [rewrite](http://wiki.nginx.org/HttpRewriteModule#rewrite) directive, however, no location re-lookup will be triggered, and therefore, the rewrite-phase Lua code will still be run as normal.

 rewrite_by_lua_file
 -------------------